nisrulz/sensey/README.md

 + Catradiod - [Playstore](https://play.google.com/store/apps/details?id=com.yopachara.catradiod), [Github](https://github.com/yopachara/Catradiod)

 [Other apps using Sensey, via AppBrain Stats](https://www.appbrain.com/stats/libraries/details/sensey/sensey)

-# Pull Requests
-I welcome and encourage all pull requests.
-It usually will take me within 24-48 hours to respond to any issue or request.
-Here are some basic rules to follow to ensure timely addition of your request:
-  1. Match coding style (braces, spacing, etc.) This is best achieved using CMD+Option+L (Reformat code) on Mac (not sure for Windows) with Android Studio defaults.
-The code style used in this project is from [Grandcentrix](https://github.com/grandcentrix/AndroidCodeStyle), so please use the same when editing this project.
-  2. If its a feature, bugfix, or anything please only change code to what you specify.
-  3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
-  4. Pull requests _must_ be made against `develop` branch.
-Any other branch (unless specified by the maintainers) will get rejected.
-  5. Check for existing [issues](https://github.com/nisrulz/sensey/issues) first, before filing an issue.
-  6. Have fun!

-## License
-Licensed under the Apache License, Version 2.0, [click here for the full license](/LICENSE.txt).

 ## Author & support
 This project was created by [Nishant Srivastava](https://github.com/nisrulz/nisrulz.github.io#nishant-srivastava) but hopefully developed and maintained by many others.
 See the [the list of contributors here](https://github.com/nisrulz/sensey/graphs/contributors).